 Missed our Virtual Solar Summer Jam webinar or simply want to share it with a friend?
-View/share the recording above or skim through the highlights below!
+View/share the recording to the left or skim through the highlights below!

 Lennie Moreno, CEO, Sofdesk

 We decided to organize the 2020 Virtual Solar Summer Jam this year because, even with the lockdown and restrictions that are happening, we wanted to make sure that we bring some good vibes and positivity.

 Most sources globally are all seeing between a 3 – 5% decline from year to year which really isn’t that much of a setback.
 We know it’s going to be a wonderful summer so we’ll be bringing positivity, value, and new exciting features to you in this webinar.